-Critical Illness Cover
+Life or Critical Illness Cover

 Your cover summary shows how much we'll pay for a claim for each cover you have with us.
 If you have chosen to receive your amount of cover in regular payments, these will be paid in arrears.

-We work out your amount of cover from the date the claim meets our definition of critical illness or our requirements for the definition of total permanent disability shown on your cover summary.
+We work out your amount of cover at the date the person covered dies or meets our definition of terminal illness, one of our definitions of critical illness or our requirements for the definition of total permanent disability shown on your cover summary.
 We won't take into account any change to your amount of cover after this date.